oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 This is the semiring of square matrices.
 It is, of course, yet *another* covector.
 The "keys" are the transfers: `1 -> 2`{.haskell} or `2 -> 3`{.haskell}, represented by the indices of the matrix.
 The "values" are whether or not that transfer is permitted.

 The algorithms for the usual semiring operations on matrices like this are well-known and well-optimized.
-I haven't yet implemented them myself in Haskell, so I don't know how fast they can be.
-There's an elegant list-based implementation in @dolan_fun_2013:
+I haven't yet fiddled around with them Haskell, so I don't know how fast they can be.
+For now, though, there's an elegant list-based implementation in @dolan_fun_2013:

 ```{.haskell .literate}
 data Matrix a = Scalar a